moheladwy/TodoDeployment/README.md

     Watchtower will automatically update the Todo API container with the latest image once it is pushed to Docker Hub.

 11. **Access the Todo API:**
-    Open your browser and navigate to `https://localhost:8070/swagger/index.html` to access the Todo API.
+    Open your browser and navigate to `http://localhost:8070/swagger/index.html` to access the Todo API.

 ## License and Author

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as needed.
+This project is open source, feel free to use, modify, and distribute the code as needed.
+If you have any questions or suggestions, please feel free to reach out.

 **Author: Mohamed Al-Adawy**